 - Scrumban, which typically adds routine meetings and structure to an otherwise continuous Kanban style flow.

-- Water-Scrum-Fall, which is typically an iterative process that has predictive waterfall phases at the beginning and the end.
+- Water-Scrum-Fall (or water-agile-fall), which is typically an iterative process that has predictive waterfall phases at the beginning and the end.
 In other words, a scrum sandwich.

 - Wagile (or watergile), which typically has an upfront discovery and requirements gathering phase, followed by iterative design and development.